 Brea lives on a homestead in Appalachia where she is always taking care of her farm animals or the crops.
 She doesn’t get much free time but when she does, you will be able to find her out in the woods on the back of a horse, hiking, or hunting.

 Chad Nabors specializes in firearms, with a strong focus on concealed carry and pistols.
 His background is in commercial sales and training, and armor development and testing.
 He has trained many citizens on the pistol from basic to advanced skills.
 He is a vociferous proponent of the 2nd Amendment, and believes that defense of self and family is a moral obligation.

 Ryan is an avid prepper, living on a farm with his family, always practicing his survival skills.
 A gun enthusiast, the most compelling thing about Ryan is the fact that he does survival challenges every year.
 His knowledge and experience are priceless.

 Karen is probably the person on our team who’s been prepping the longest.
 Over 10 years!
 That’s even longer than me…

 Karen lives in London, Canada and, as far as I can tell, her passion is gardening.

 You can see a full list of all of Karen’s articles right ere.

 Nick is a prepper, outdoor enthusiast, and passionate writer who equally enjoys sharing his skills knowledge with others and gaining new ones every day.
 You can read Nick’s articles here.

 I’m so excited about this blog and the wonderful writers and preppers who help that it’s hard for me to describe how energized I wake up every morning, looking forward to publishing another article.
-We have around 200 at the moment and we’re looking forward to reaching 1000 in a few years.
+We have around 10000 at the moment and I’m looking forward to reaching 10,000 soon enough.

 In the meantime, if you cold like and share them, we can spread the knowledge, that would be a HUGE help and would be much appreciated.